Year of Publication

 Based on my findings, I recommended that Highlands recruit physicians who have lived in eastern Kentucky because they understand the population they will be serving and are accustomed to the lack of amenities.
 I also recommend that Highlands continue to offer physicians competitive salaries.
 Foreign Medical Graduates appeared to assimilate to the area, so Highlands could also recruit more Foreign Medical Graduates.

 Blankenship, SaraBeth, "Physician Recruitment at Highlands Regional Medical Center: What Works?"
 (2009).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 143.